Pedestal19/my-website/README.md

 this is no ordinary read me file

+## Getting started

+To get started with this project, just 'clone' this repository.

 Let's take a look at what contains <a href="https://github.com/verekia/initializr/tree/master/war/builder/modules/modernizr">modules/modernizr</a> on the Git repo:
 <ul>